jaramend/mentions-legales/readme.txt

 This plugin is only in French because it generates legal mentions only for French  websites.

 == Changelog ==

+= 1.0.1 =
+ * Solved an error with instructions block

 = 1.0.0 =
  * Initial release